orbitalchicken/Roadmap/Fixed.md

 - hide compton menuitem
 - onboard isn't selected as a preferred apps
 - mintmenu spamming the logs
+- When I want to shut down, the dialog offers «Hibernate» (which I never tried, because it could not work with a small swap-file).
+But when I first log out and login as another user, the computer remembers that there is an file /var/lib/polkit-1/localauthority/10-vendor.d/com.ubuntu.desktop.pkla, which disable the hibernation.
+Afterwards the quit-dialog will never show to hibernate until reboot.
+I did not noticed this effect on Ubuntu Mate 18.04 on the same machine (hibernation is still disabled).

 Xfce Edition
 ------------